derpyzza/derpyzza.github.io/src/220510-about-jenny.md

 - no fancy databases. each post would just be a separate html file.
 - free and open source.

-<aside> jenny is derived from the word 'generator'. as in, 'jenny-rator'. i uwu-fied it kinda ig </aside>

-essentially, i wanted a very minimal setup. i write a post, post appears on my website. simple. before writing jenny i tried out [jekyll][2], and while jekyll sort of ticked off all my requirements, i still didn't like it too much. the main reason was because i didn't really understand how it worked too well, and i really did not want to sit down and read the documentation for it ( im lazy ). so as a fix for my problems, i just wrote jenny :D
+essentially, i wanted a very minimal setup. i write a post, post appears on my website. simple. before writing jenny i tried out [jekyll][2], and while jekyll sort of ticked off all my requirements, i still didn't like it too much. the main reason was because i didn't really understand how it worked too well, and i really did not want to sit down and read the documentation for it ( im lazy ). so as a fix for my problems, i just wrote jenny :D [jenny is derived from the word 'generator'. as in, 'jenny-rator'. i uwu-fied it kinda ig](_)

-## What
+# What
-<aside> opinionated as in i was too lazy to add any sort of user friendly features for anyone that isn't me </aside>
-is jenny? jenny, is a small, super opinionated static site generator. it reads in every <mark>.md</mark> file from a <mark>src/</mark> directory, translates them to a <mark>.html</mark> with the help of a template <mark>.html</mark> file which tells the script how to generate the output files, and places them into a <mark>public/</mark> directory. this way, i can just write all my posts in markdown (which is essentially just plain text with extra features), and have the script turn my posts to a web friendly format for others like you to see!
+is jenny? jenny, is a small, super opinionated [opinionated as in i was too lazy to add any sort of user friendly features for anyone that isn't me](_) static site generator. it reads in every <mark>.md</mark> file from a <mark>src/</mark> directory, translates them to a <mark>.html</mark> with the help of a template <mark>.html</mark> file which tells the script how to generate the output files, and places them into a <mark>public/</mark> directory. this way, i can just write all my posts in markdown (which is essentially just plain text with extra features), and have the script turn my posts to a web friendly format for others like you to see!

-## Why
+# Why
 would you write your own static site generator? why not use a different one like hugo or something if you didn't like jekyll? why not just simply write your posts in html? well, those are all perfectly valid questions. the real reason i wrote my own static site generator instead of just searching for a better one to use ( there's like [billions][3] of them ) is primarily because it sounded like an interesting project. it's functionally very simple, you can extend it as much as you want, and it's quite a useful tool, so writing my own was loads more fun and educational than using someone